 1. Executive has endorsed an early intervention policy that clearly defines objectives and the roles and expectations of stakeholders.

-2. Other relevant policies that help employees to remain at or return to work following an absence have been reviewed to ensure they are consistent with the early intervention policy.
+2. Other relevant policies that help employees to remain at or return to work following an absence are consistent with the early intervention policy.

 3. Early intervention and injury management are included as standing items on executive meeting agendas.